Australia, UK, US alliance to develop hypersonic missiles | Technology

 - United States

-The United States, United Kingdom and Australia plan to work together via the recently created security alliance known as AUKUS to develop hypersonic missiles, according to a Biden administration official.
-An announcement could come as soon as Tuesday.
+The United States, United Kingdom and Australia have announced they will work together via the recently created security alliance known as AUKUS to develop hypersonic missiles.

+The move comes amid growing concern by the US and allies about China's growing military assertiveness in the Pacific.
+US President Joe Biden, British Prime Minister Boris Johnson and Australian Prime Minister Scott Morrison announced the plan after holding a check-in on the progress of AUKUS, the Indo-Pacific alliance that was launched by the three countries in September.

 Milley described the Chinese test as a ''very significant event of a test of a hypersonic weapon system, and it is very concerning," in a Bloomberg Television interview.

+The Russian military has said that its Avangard system is capable of flying 27 times faster than the speed of sound and making sharp maneuvers on its way to a target to dodge the enemy's missile shield.
+It has been fitted to the existing Soviet-built intercontinental ballistic missiles instead of older type warheads, and the first unit armed with the Avangard entered duty in December 2019.

+The Kinzhal, carried by MiG-31 fighter jets, has a range of up to 2,000 kilometers (about 1,250 miles) and flies at 10 times the speed of sound, according to Russian officials.

-The Pentagon's 2023 budget request already includes $4.7 billion for research and development of hypersonic weapons.
+The Pentagon's 2023 budget request already includes USD 4.7 billion for research and development of hypersonic weapons.
 It includes planning that would have a hypersonic missile battery fielded by next year, a sea-based missile by 2025 and an air-based cruise missile by 2027.

-President Joe Biden, British Prime Minister Boris Johnson and Australian Prime Minister Scott Morrison in September announced the creation of AUKUS, a new Indo-Pacific security alliance that will allow for greater sharing of defense capabilities, including helping equip Australia with nuclear-powered submarines.
-The latest AUKUS plan was first reported by the Financial Times.
+Biden, Johnson and Morrison have billed the creation of AUKUS as a chance to build greater sharing of defense capabilities.
+As their first major action, the alliance said it would help equip Australia with nuclear-powered submarines.

+Morrison said the development of hypersonic missiles fit with Australia's strategic plan released two years ago to enhance its military's long-range strike capabilities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)